tmtxt/tmtxt.github.com/_drafts/2020-03-15-message-queue.md

 this time I'm going to talk about one of the most important component of the system at AR:
 **The Message Queues**.

-A message queue
+A message queue is an asynchronous inter-process communication pattern.
+It can be the communication between processes in the same applications or across different applications.

 # A Webhook API backed by a Message Queue

-> This method doesn't apply for other types of public API, mostly just webhook
+> This method doesn't apply for other types of public API, mostly just webhook API

 In our system, there are several public API endpoints we use to receive the updated data from the other systems, including webhook API to receive updated email events from Mailgun,